Jeļena Ostapenko: 2024: Doubles: US Open title, world No. 6

+2025: Qatar final, two doubles titles

+Partnering Hsieh Su-wei, Ostapenko reached the doubles final at the Australian Open, losing to top seeds Kateřina Siniaková and Taylor Townsend in three sets.
+At the start of the Middle Eastern swing, she lifted the title in Abu Dhabi with first-time partner Ellen Perez.
+At the Qatar Ladies Open, she reached the quarterfinals, recording her first top 10 win of 2025 and 12th career top 5 win, with an upset over fourth seed Jasmine Paolini.
+Ostapenko proceeded to defeat three-time champion and world No. 2, Iga Świątek, in the semifinal, but lost the final to Amanda Anisimova in straight sets.

+Partnering Erin Routliffe, she won the doubles title at the Charleston Open in April, defeating Caroline Dolehide and Desirae Krawczyk in the final.
+Also in April, she won the Stuttgart Open in straight sets against first seed Aryna Sabalenka, after defeating Ekaterina Alexandrova in the semifinals and beating Iga Świątek for the sixth time in a row in the quarterfinals.
+Partnering Hsieh Su-wei, she reached the doubles final at Wimbledon, losing to Veronika Kudermetova and Elise Mertens in three sets.

+At the 2025 U.S. Open, after losing a second round match to Taylor Townsend, Ostapenko felt "disrespected" because Townsend had not apologized for a dead net cord during play.
+A heated exchange ensued when the match concluded, with Ostapenko saying her opponent had “no class” and “no education.”

 Playing style

 Ostapenko is an aggressive baseliner, with an attacking playing style.
 In a 2017 article, Steve Tignor of Tennis.com described Ostapenko's mentality as "See ball, hit winner."
 Eurosport labeled her style as "risky, aggressive, fun tennis".

 Her forehand and backhand are both hit flat, with relentless power and depth.
 In a 2016 interview, Crosscourt View labeled Ostapenko's backhand her "strongest weapon"; the same year, Hartford Courant stated that she "hits a lot of forehand winners".
 Due to her aggressive playing style, she accumulates significant numbers of both winners and unforced errors.
 She aims to finish points quickly, either with powerful groundstrokes or deft volleys.
 Ostapenko moves opponents around the court by aiming long strokes at corners and lines, and then changes direction to hit powerful winners.
 After putting an opponent in a vulnerable position, she regularly seeks to end the point with a cross-court forehand, a down-the-line backhand, a swinging volley, or a drop shot.
 Before her participation in the 2017 Charleston Open final, an article on the event's website declared that what was "most impressive about Ostapenko is her willingness to strike big to all corners of the court, be it a cross-court laser or a bold down-the-line winner."
 One of her major weaknesses is a high error rate due to her high-risk approach.